NahomAlemseged/FluRtProject/README.md

 # FluRtProject

-This project analyzes spatio-temporal correlations among influenza Subtypes.
+This project uses Graph NN and LLM reasoning to identify and predict next season dominannt subtypes